 \subsection{Qualitative evaluation of traversability prediction maps}

 Fig. \ref{fig:temporal-prediction} shows an example of visualization of traversability predictions from our method during the experiment.
-The middle column shows how the traversability map keeps track of untraversable areas using temporal fusion even when they are not visible in the current observation anymore.
-Also, due to the use of traversability as a kino-dynamic model parameter, the controller rollouts bend when they reach untraversable areas (right column).
-This happens because the untraversable areas cause the model to become uncontrollable preventing the robot from moving further.
+The middle column shows the neural network outputs, where the traversability map keeps track of untraversable areas using temporal fusion even when they are not visible in the current observation anymore.
+Also, due to the use of traversability as a kino-dynamic model parameter, the controller rollouts bend when they reach untraversable areas.
+This happens because the untraversable areas cause the model to become uncontrollable, preventing the robot from moving further.
+As demonstrated in the \textit{predicted rollouts} column, the model predictive control rollouts can still predict the unseen trees, even after they disappear.
+Such predictions ensure that the robot stays aware and avoids such obstacles even when they are not immediately seen.

 Another advantage of our BEV traversability map is that it is simple to increase obstacle clearance.
-As demonstrated in Fig. \ref{fig:clearance}, by applying a convolution kernel for extracting minimum traversability values, we can get different levels of obstacles clearance.
-Such operation can be easily and efficiently implemented using $maxpool$ a layer function.
+As demonstrated in Fig. \ref{fig:clearance}, by applying a convolution kernel for extracting minimum traversability values, we can get different levels of obstacle clearance.
+Such operation can be easily and efficiently implemented using a $maxpool$ layer function.